Bonsai trees need to be repotted on a regular basis, otherwise, as the tree grows, the pot will get filled with long roots.

 - Plastic Mesh – Will be used to cover holes in the container.

 - Wire – Will be used to wire the tree to the new pot.

-- Chopsticks or bamboo stick – Will be used to pack the soil and to get rid of air pockets.
+- Chopsticks or bamboo sticks – These will be used to pack the soil and get rid of air pockets.